 2. Biz2Credit

 When you use Biz2Credit, you can apply for a business loan from $25,000 up to $6 million.
-This business financing partner says its application process takes just four minutes, and qualified businesses can get funded within 72 hours.
+This business financing partner says its application process takes just four minutes and qualified businesses can get funded within 72 hours.
 The process is designed to start with your business needs before serving up potential funding solutions that include short-term working capital loans, term loans and commercial real estate (CRE) loans.

-3. Tillful
+3. Fundera

 After businesses fill out just one application, Fundera finds the best financing options from its lending marketplace and pairs applicants with a funding advisor.
 From there, businesses can compare options from various funding categories with guidance from their advisor.
-Their options may include SBA loans, term loans, equipment financing, invoice financing, business lines of credit, short-term loans, merchant cash advances, startup loans, business credit cards and personal loans.
+These options may include SBA loans, term loans, equipment financing, invoice financing, business lines of credit, short-term loans, merchant cash advances, startup loans, business credit cards and personal loans.

-5. National Funding
+4. National Funding